vasic-digital/Android-Toolkit/README.md

 include ':Toolkit:FastscrollerAlphabet'
 ```

-- Add the following to your `build.gradle`:
+- And, add the modules to your `build.gradle` as the dependencies (the ones that you are going to use):

 ```groovy
 dependencies {